 Even though rabbits are social creatures, you should not house them together.
 Bucks will fight, kicking & biting at each other for dominance.
 Kicks with sharp nails can tear the other rabbits skin.
 Biting is a bloody business.
 If aggressive enough, they could kill.
 Does will also fight but they are typically not as violent.
 It is possible to house does together but is not a good idea.
 Does that seemingly got alone for months or years could suddenly turn on each other.
 If you get your rabbits fixed so they cannot breed, they can usually be housed together without issue.
 A fixed rabbit also tends to have less health problems & lives longer than a rabbit that is not fixed.

-For those of you who know us, you know that we have a no questions asked return policy on all of the bunnies we sell.
-We will take back any bunny you no longer want free of charge.
-You don't have to explain anything to us, we just want our bunnies to have happy lives.
-If you ever find you cannot care for, or simply do not want to care for your bunny anymore, please contact us.
+For those of you who know me, you know that I have a no questions asked return policy on all of the bunnies I sell.
+I will take back any bunny you no longer want free of charge.
+You don't have to explain anything to me, I just want my bunnies to have happy lives.
+If you ever find you cannot care for, or simply do not want to care for your bunny anymore, please contact me.

-For how to care for your angora rabbit view our in-depth post on Angora Rabbit Care.
-We discuss which foods are safe, water bottles, food bowls, feeding, nail clipping, health problems, grooming, housing & more.
+For how to care for your angora rabbit view my in-depth post on Angora Rabbit Care.
+I discuss which foods are safe, water bottles, food bowls, feeding, nail clipping, health problems, grooming, housing & more.

 Amazon Associates Disclosure